List of Only Fools and Horses characters: Miss Tibbs and Miss Gatsby

-Abatha Tibbs (Gilly Flower) and Ursula Gatsby (Renee Roberts) are two elderly women that appear in Homesick, individually purchasing items from Del and Rodney.
+Abatha Tibbs (Gilly Flower) and Ursula Gatsby (Renee Roberts) are two elderly women that appear in "Homesick", individually purchasing items from Del and Rodney.

-The characters originated from BBC sitcom Fawlty Towers, which concluded four years before Homesick was aired in 1983.
+The characters originated from BBC sitcom Fawlty Towers, which concluded four years before "Homesick" was aired in 1983.
 Although not named and credited as "Old Ladies", the BBC's own Radio Times publication credits them as their Fawlty Towers characters, hinting that Only Fools and Horses and Fawlty Towers are set in the same continuity.

 Reenie Turpin

-Reenie Turpin (Joan Sims in The Frog's Legacy and Emma Cook in Rock & Chips) only appeared in The Frog's Legacy but is mentioned in Chain Gang.
+Reenie Turpin (Joan Sims in "The Frog's Legacy" and Emma Cook in Rock & Chips) appeared in only '"The Frog's Legacy" but is mentioned in "Chain Gang".
 She is Trigger's aunt and Joan Trotter's best friend.
 She informs Del of the gold legacy that Freddie the Frog left to his mother.
 She also sparks a debate over who Rodney's real father was after stating to Albert that "Joanie was never 100% sure".

 In Rock & Chips, Reenie works alongside Joan as an usherette at the local film house.
 Like Joan and Del, Reenie loathes Reg Trotter and is unafraid to stand up to him, threatening to reveal that Reg is often violent toward his wife.
 However, the prequel makes no mention of her relationship with Trigger, and she appears to be a mere family friend.
 She helps Joan determine her pregnancy in an anonymous clinic following her affair with Freddie Robdal, and even submits her name for Joan to use while visiting Freddie in prison.

 In Del's autobiography, He Who Dares, it is explained that Reenie's brother Donald is Trigger's father.

 Unseen characters

 Albie Littlewood

-Albie Littlewood is an unseen character, mentioned in Happy Returns.
+Albie Littlewood is an unseen character, mentioned in "Happy Returns".
 He was Del's best friend but had an affair with Del's then-fiancée June Snell, something Del only found out years later.
 However, at the same time Del was having an affair with Albie's girlfriend Deidre.
 Albie is the father of June's daughter Debbie, whom Rodney had dated.
 While en route to see June one night, Albie took a shortcut across a railway line and was killed when he fell onto the live rail (the railways in Peckham are electrified using third rails rather than overhead wires).

 Albie also appears in the 2010 prequel drama Rock & Chips, played by Jonathan Readwin.
 In the prequel, he is shown to be secretly taking drugs to lighten his mood at certain times, and notably, Albie and Jumbo Mills trick Roy Slater into taking some and later dancing in a bar until he collapses from exhaustion.